How to Register Your Car in Dubai

 - A copy of the buyer’s passports

-- Vehicle license or Mulkiya from the seller
+- Vehicle licence or Mulkiya from the seller

-After the new owner pays the service fees, they receive the vehicle license, new vehicle license plate (if the number plate was changed) and vehicle expiry stickers.
+After the new owner pays the service fees, they receive the vehicle licence, new vehicle licence plate (if the number plate was changed) and vehicle expiry stickers.

-The cost of second-hand car registration is also AED 420 in Dubai.
+The cost of second-hand car registration in Dubai is also AED 420.
 Other necessary expenses associated with the transfer of ownership include:

 - Vehicle inspection test: AED 170